AKloc/BookNotes/Leisure/Feeding the Mouth that Bites You.md

 - Looking for some background and a strategy around growing adolescents and how we can help them as well as ourselves as parents.

 **Main Takeaways**
-- We live in weird times - kids don't have to grow up and start working immediately when they turn 10
+- We live in weird times - kids don't have to grow up and start working immediately when they turn 10 like they did pre-industrial revolution.
+We have more time in general.
 - Teenaged years = "adults in training."
 - Main mission for parents in teenage years is to give their kids increased autonomy so that when they're "adults" (loosely, graduating high school), they understand responsibility.
--
+- Main source of frustration for adolescents is that their parents are micromanaging them.
+- "Planned emancipation": a deliberate and transparent plan that gives more responsibilit

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?